GStreamer/gstreamer/markdown/additional/design/preroll.md

 We also make this a requirement for going to `PLAYING` since a flush event in the `PAUSED` state could unqueue the buffer again.

-The state is commited in the following conditions:
+The state is committed in the following conditions:

 - a buffer is received on a sinkpad;
-- an GAP event is received on a sinkpad;
+- a GAP event is received on a sinkpad;
 - an EOS event is received on a sinkpad.

-We require the state change to be commited in EOS as well, since an EOS , by definition, means no buffer is going to arrive anymore.
+We require the state change to be committed in EOS as well, since an EOS , by definition, means no buffer is going to arrive anymore.

-After the state is commited, a blocking wait should be performed for the next event.
+After the state is committed, a blocking wait should be performed for the next event.
 Some sinks might render the preroll buffer before starting this blocking wait.